ryupold/vode/README.md

 // render patch with a change that is applied to the state s.patch({ title: 'bar' });

-// render patch with a function that receives the state s.patch((s) => ({body: s.body + ' baz'}));
+// patch with a function that receives the state s.patch((s) => ({body: s.body + ' baz'}));

-// render patch with an async function that receives the state s.patch(async (s) => {
+// patch with an async function that receives the state s.patch(async (s) => {
     s.loading = true; // sometimes it is easier to combine a silent patch s.patch({});      // with an empty render patch